cirosantilli/db/mysql.md

     0
     1

-##view
+## VIEW

 A view is simply pre prepared SQL query that is run whenever the view name is used.

 It is intended to look like a table in some respects, for example it occupies the same namespace as tables.

 It is *not* a temporary table: the query is done every time the view is used.

 Views are useful to factor out code much like functions do, except views cannot take arguments.

     CREATE TABLE t(c INT);
     INSERT INTO t VALUES (0), (1), (2);